 Every time a patient calls to schedule an appointment or ask a question, comes in for an appointment or has any interaction with you and your team, there is an opportunity to market yourself.
 And this isn’t difficult to accomplish.
 There are several simple, yet very effective ways to increase the likelihood of your patients sharing their great experiences with family and friends.

 1. Answer the phone with smile.

-This is typically the first point of contact with patients and prospective patients, and how your team handles incoming phone calls could make the difference between a scheduled appointment and an empty chair.
+This is typically the first point of contact with patients and prospective patients, and how your team handles incoming new patient phone calls could make the difference between a scheduled appointment and an empty chair.
 Answer promptly, answer with enthusiasm, be clear and be friendly.